Pediatric Orthopedic Surgeons treating Coxa Vera

 Surgery Considerations

-The decision to undergo surgery for Coxa Vera is based on a variety of factors.
+The decision to undergo surgery for Coxa Vara is based on a variety of factors.
 Surgeons consider the severity of the condition, the age and health of the patient, and other medical conditions.
-Some of the parameters that are used to consider surgery for coxa vera include:
+Some of the parameters that are used to consider surgery for coxa vara include:

 • Pain: If conservative treatments, such as physical therapy and pain management, are not effectively controlling pain, doctors will suggest surgery.